Mohun Bagan - ATK merger is a classic example of tradition embracing modernity | Goal.com

 Mohun Bagan - ATK merger is a classic example of tradition embracing modernity

-For over more than a year there has been a myriad of speculations about ATK joining hands with Mohun Bagan.
+For over more than a year there has been a myriad of speculation about ATK joining hands with Mohun Bagan.
 On Thursday the curtains were finally raised and the deal was made official.

-From a neutral's perspective, this arrangement should serve both the clubs in their best interests.
-ATK have the financial muscles to flex whereas Mohun Bagan bring with it a heritage and legacy that no other Indian club can offer.
+From a neutral perspective, this arrangement should serve both the clubs in their best interests.
+ATK have the financial muscles to flex whereas Mohun Bagan bring with it a heritage and legacy that not many other Indian clubs can offer.
 The marriage of the two makes them an enviable and formidable force in terms of both sporting and marketing aspects.

 Costs are involved to execute even a well-knit sporting project which includes luring the best players to your club, provide them with the best facilities to train and also set up a robust youth academy.
 And Mohun Bagan have been struggling financially on all fronts. both their ends meet.